dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 * Tap and hold a group title bar, select "delete".

-TODO error "form not existing" - notify admin (Florian) to re-enable missing forms in ODK Aggregate, get blank form, then saved form is editable and uploadable again.

 If GPS point is missing, record GPS (which will be incorrect), note record datetime and other details, let form upload, let data import into WAStD, find record again (based on datetime and details), update location as appropriate.
 Mark record as "proofread".